+Date Measure

-Date Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance Containment
+Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment

-Worletary Folicy/Operations agents, for an additional three months, 1 iivate dectoi regulatory i orbearance Containment
+agents, for an additional three months,

 until December 2020.

 Tourism: Renewal of exemptions of all

 types of monthly tax payments for hotels,

 guesthouses, restaurants, and travel

 agents registered with the General

 Department of Taxation and operating in

 Phnom Penh, Siem Reap, Preah

 Sihanouk, Kep, Kampot, Bavet and

 Poipet for an additional three months,

 until December 2020.

-Tourism: Renewal of no payment on
+- Tourism: Renewal of no payment on

 National Social Security Fund (NSSF)

 benefits until December 2020.

 Aviation: Renewal of exemption from

 minimum taxes for airline companies

 registered in Cambodia, for an additional

 three months, until December 2020.

-Aviation: Renewal the delay of payment Aviation for death for an additional.
+Aviation: Renewal the delay of payment

-of civil aviation fee debt for an additional two months, until December 2020.
+of civil aviation fee debt for an additional

-·
+two months, until December 2020.

 Announced additional cash subsidy for

 poor and vulnerable groups under the

 National Social Protection Council (NSPC)-

 Cambodia, for an additional three months,

-0.1.1.10 until December 2020.
+until December 2020.

-October 12 • • • • Announced the reopening of public higher
+October 12 • • • • Announced reopening of public higher

 education institutions, from October 12, 2020.

-October 22 • Announced that the implementation of • 2020.
+October 22 Announced that the implementation of • • 2020.

-October 22 •

-capital gains tax will be delayed to January 1, 2022.
+October 22 capital gains tax will be delayed to January

+1, 2022.

-October 27 • 1, 2022. - Announced the reopening of all Cambodia
+October 27 1, 2022. • Announced reopening of all Cambodian

-October 27 • • • schools, from November 2, 2020 (Phase
+October 27 • • • • schools, from November 2, 2020 (Phase

 III).
 For elementary schools, teaching is

 allowed for three days a week and five

 hours per day, with classes focusing on

 only two subjects: Khmer language and

 mathematics.
 Class hours will be the same

 for secondary schools, where six subjects

 will be taught.
 The number of children per

-class for both levels is limited to 30.

-November 8 • • • • Announced temporary closure of both
+November 8 • 1 class for both levels is limited to 30.
+Announced temporary closure of both

-private and public schools for 2 weeks in
+November o • • • private and public schools for 2 weeks in

 Phnom Penh and Kandal Province.

-Announced closure of all KTVs, clubs, cinemas and museums nationwide.
+Announced the closure of all KTVs, clubs,

+cinemas and museums nationwide.

-November 10 • • • Announced directive on the implementation
+November 10 • • • • Announced directive on the implementation

-40 VEHIDEL IU • of safe distancing measures.
+of safe distancing measures.

-November 11 • • • • Announced temporary suspension of publications
+November 11 • • • • Announced temporary suspension of public

 fora in Phnom Penh and Kandal province

 for 2 weeks.

 Announced nationwide closure of all gyms

 both inside and outside hotels.

-Announced the amendment of entry
+Announced amendment of entry

 requirements for foreign travelers to

-Cambodia and the implementation of heal

-measures and quarantine, from Novembe
+Cambodia and the implementation of health measures and quarantine, from November

-1 18, 2020:
+18, 2020:

+1 1 10, 2020.